harish-work/harish-work/README.md

 Python Developer
 ----------------

-With 3+ years of experience in Python and Django Rest Framework, I specialize in building robust APIs.
+Experienced in Python and Django Rest Framework, I specialize in building robust APIs.
 I'm passionate about clean, efficient code and eager to learn and collaborate on innovative projects.
 Let's create something amazing together!

 * 🌍  I'm based in INDIA
 * ✉️  You can contact me at [harishkitti523@gmail.com](mailto:harishkitti523@gmail.com)